adrianoes/selenium-and-pytest-expandtesting_api_and_web/README.md

 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - To avoid conection problemns, a time.sleep(5) function was implemented between tests.
 - Selenium provides no means to intercept network messages.
 Requests library is used to validate HTTP requests.
+- It was observed that Slenium performance is better when functions are called from the same test file than test script.
+- Features to scroll to element were presenting fail behavior alongside with complications to find the element due to iframes in the screen.
+Arrow down workaround was used to solve this problem.
+This solution fits the 1980x1080 resolution.
+- Always double check the best selector with the help of SelectorsHub google extension.
 - Trust ChatGPT.